-sequent record used to evaluate the corner position 1.
-Original and/or

-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.
-Description of monument and accessories set to perpetuate the corner position.

-Sketch of corner, show all perfinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and scaled by Land Surveyor registered in the State of Montana.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+- Original and/or subsequent record used to evaluate the corner position.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position. - Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+Fill in Cross Index & Section Diagram at bottom of sheet.